cardano-scaling/alba/README.md

 ### Disclaimer

 > This code is NOT fit for production, it's not been optimised, thoroughly tested, nor audited by competent cryptographers.
-> Its one and only purpose is to help people who are more familiar with code than equations to have a better understanding of ALBAs.
+> Its one and only purpose is to help people who are more familiar with code than equations to prototype larger protocols using ALBA.

 ### Documentation
 👉 We deliver comprehensive [documentation][crate::docs] aimed at connecting theory with practical implementation.